AnchorFree/dkrmgr/README.md

 Maximum delay before restarting a container.
 Default is **5m**.
 Each consecutive restart (assuming the container stays unhealthy) will be scheduled with a delay of (lastDelay*2), so, with default values this will be 5s, 10s, 20s et caetera.
-However, when delay reaches maximum, it will stay there.
+However, when delay reaches maximum (i.e. 5m), it will stay there.

 * **DKRMGR_HEAL_MODE**